BlackPaint is a Milwaukee-based independent art and design studio led by creative duo Katie Mullen and Jordan Pintar.

-We met working at a traditional ad agency where the combination of our skills and styles created some of the freshest, most meaningful work we’d ever done.
-Besides our crazy creative chemistry, we’d both had it with the ad scene.
-We were tired of the lack of female creative leadership and old school office cultures, and realized that if we wanted better for women and young people in the industry, it was on us to do something about it.
-And just like that, BlackPaint Studios was born.
-(Okay, maybe not JUST like that.
-A business plan and accountants were involved, but you get the idea.)
+It started like this.
+Two art activists met working at a traditional ad agency where the combination of their skills and styles created some of the freshest, most meaningful work they’d ever done.
+Besides their crazy creative chemistry, they’d both had it with the ad world.
+They were tired of the lack of representation in creative leadership and the condoned culture of misogyny, and realized that if they wanted better for women and young people in the industry, it was on them to do something about it.
+So they quit and started BlackPaint Studios.

-Today, our team specializes in branding, art and design rooted in cultural intelligence and human connection.
+That was 2015.
+Today their work spans mediums from murals to graphic design, all of it rooted in cultural intelligence and human connection.
 Some of that work is done for clients.
-Some of it's self-directed and centered around cultural commentary.
+Some of it's self-directed and centered around social commentary.

 Along with producing exciting creative work, the studio is on a relentless mission to make their field safer, more equitable and inclusive by: making noise about it in public spaces using humor, design and other artistic expressions; working to increase the number of women and people of color in leadership roles through their Creative Leaders Fellowship Program; and by educating students about their power as change makers as part of their college speaking series, Unspoken Truths About Working in the Creative Industry.

 Their dedication to that mission has earned them a national reputation as advocates for industry reform and opportunities to spread their message of radical change from platforms like the TED stage, Creative Mornings and Apple’s Worldwide Developers Conference.

 BlackPaint is the proud winner of Planned Parenthood’s Voices Award for their work as one of the organization’s key creative partners and for being outspoken community activists in the fight for reproductive rights.

 They work best with brands that stand for something and aren't afraid to be loud about it.
 Learn more about BlackPaint’s services here.